surqing/AutoGRN/README.md

 https://drive.google.com/file/d/1nZai2lTdVmb-WwZIsY1e_mjxqoB4gkod/view?usp=sharing
 ```

-then unzip this file and post it in the root directory of the project (`AutoGRN/`)
+then unzip this folder and post it in the root directory of the project (`AutoGRN/`)
 ```shell
 unzip data_evaluation.zip
 ```